What To Do & Where To Stay On The Amalfi Coast

 Spread across four villas and plenty more suites, surrounded by gardens and hidden terraces, Villa TreVille is an iconic spot on the Amalfi Coast.
 Over the years, its guest list has featured the likes of Elizabeth Taylor and Coco Chanel, meaning it is far from a new addition to the area.

-In addition to the old glamour of each room, you can enjoy fine Italian dining at Maestro’s restaurant (once Zeffirelli’s choice for gatherings) with breathtaking views of the Positano and the surrounding bay.
+In addition to the old glamour of each room, you can enjoy fine Italian dining at Maestro’s restaurant (once Zeffirelli’s choice for gatherings) with breathtaking views of Positano and the surrounding bay.
 The menu itself, headed by Chef Vincenzo Castaldo, seeks to harmonise tradition with innovation using ingredients from Treville’s organic farm.

 Il San Pietro, Positano

+Il San Pietro in Positano blends effortless elegance with modern design.
+The three-Michelin-key hotel is surrounded by gorgeous Mediterranean gardens and panoramic sea views for unforgettable views.
 The semi-circle swimming pool is also charming, with orange sunbeds lining the way and cream parasols protecting guests from the billowing sun.

 Monastero Santa Rosa

-There are four levels of gardens here, plus a bar terrace and a fabulous infinity pool that overlooks the glorious Amalfi coast.
+There are four levels of gardens here, plus a bar terrace and a fabulous infinity pool that overlooks the glorious Amalfi Coast.
 An incredible place to relax, unwind and soak up some summer sun, the Monastero Santa Rosa makes the perfect place for a truly luxe summer.

 Hotel Villa Cimbrone

 Perched on a cliff in the enchanting town of Ravello, Hotel Villa Cimbrone is where historical grandeur meets modern luxury on the Amalfi Coast.
-This stunning five-star retreat, dating back to the 11th century has just 19 uniquely decorated rooms and suites, each adorned with antiques and plush fabrics, many offering jaw-dropping views of the Mediterranean.
-Dining at the hotel’s renowned restaurant, Il Flauto di Pan, is an experience in itself, offering gourmet dishes in a setting that’s as breathtaking as the food.
-Villa Cimbrone, with its lush gardens and storied past, has welcomed aristocrats and artists alike, making it a beacon of refined luxury and timeless charm.
+This stunning five-star retreat, dating back to the 11th century, has just 19 uniquely decorated rooms and suites, each adorned with antiques and plush fabrics, many offering jaw-dropping views of the Mediterranean.

 Hop on a bus to see the Amalfi Coast Drive

-Although you can drive along the coast yourself, it is a windy route that’s better for more confident drivers so we’d recommend grabbing a shuttle bus and seeing the sights without worrying about driving yourself.
+Although you can drive along the coast yourself, it is a windy route that’s better for more confident drivers, so we’d recommend grabbing a shuttle bus and seeing the sights without worrying about driving yourself.

-The Sita bus company runs from all of the local towns along the Amalfi Coast so there’s plenty of opportunity to nip on and off, exploring the area’s culture, sights, sounds and flavours.
+The Sita bus company runs from all of the local towns along the Amalfi Coast, so there’s plenty of opportunity to nip on and off, exploring the area’s culture, sights, sounds and flavours.

 Visit Capri